-Potential Biological Removal (PBR) is the product of minimum population size, one-half the maximum productivity rate, and a "recovery" factor (Wade and Angliss 1997).
-The minimum population size is 373.
+Potential Biological Removal (PBR) is the product of minimum population size, one-half the maximum productivity rate, and a "recovery" factor (MMPA Sec.
+3. 16 U.S.C.
+1362; Wade and Angliss 1997).
+The minimum population size for the combined offshore and coastal 'forms' of Atlantic spotted dolphins is 52,279 (CV=0.87).
 The maximum productivity rate is 0.04, the default value for cetaceans.
-The "recovery" factor, which accounts for endangered, depleted, threatened stocks, or stocks of unknown status relative to optimum sustainable population (OSP) is assumed to be 0.5 because this stock is of unknown status.
-PBR for the western North Atlantic Kogia sp. is 3.7
+The "recovery" factor, which accounts for endangered, depleted, threatened stocks, or stocks of unknown status relative to optimum sustainable population (OSP) is set to 0.5 because this stock is of unknown status.
+PBR for the combined offshore and coastal forms of Atlantic spotted dolphins is 278 (CV=0.87).